 GUIDANCE TO MAKE CUSTODY AGREEMENTS IN CHILDREN’S BEST INTERESTS

-Ann Arbor Child Custody Attorneys
+Ann Arbor Child Custody Lawyers

-Experienced Child Custody Lawyer and Mediator
+Experienced Child Custody Attorney and Mediator

 Who gets custody of the kids?
 That’s one of the biggest questions on parents’ minds when they consider ending a relationship with a spouse or co-parent.
 But child custody does not need to be a battle.
 Many parents can reach reasonable and workable agreements together, with professional guidance and assistance from an experienced child custody attorney and/or family law mediator.